 A black Lab with a white chest is not necessarily a mixed breed.
 Purebred Labs can have these markings too.
 In this article we’ll uncover the genetics behind these white marks and look at where they came from originally.
-Helping you to decide what your black Lab’s white marks really say about them.
+Helping you to decide what your black Lab’s white marks really say about him.

 - Why does my black Lab have a white chest?